-This slicing algorithm has been implemented in FermaT as the Simple_Slice transformation.
+This slicing algorithm has been implemented in FermaT as the Simple\Slice transformation.

-The paper "Deriving a Slicing Algorithm via FermaT Transformations" Martin Ward and Hussein Zedan, (to appear in IEEE Transactions on Software Engineering), develops a formal specification for slicing, proves the various properties of the slicing relation and uses these properties to derive the simple slicing algorithm via transformational programming.
+The paper "Deriving a Slicing Algorithm via FermaT Transformations" Martin Ward and Hussein Zedan, (IEEE Transactions on Programming Languages and Systems, Vol 29, Issue 2, pp 1-52, 2007), develops a formal specification for slicing, proves the various properties of the slicing relation and uses these properties to derive the simple slicing algorithm via transformational programming.